RomanBelkov/DiskImager/README.md

 - writing images to a number of SD cards at once

-- reads/writes images to/from compressed file formats: ZIP, TGZ, GZ
+- reads/writes images to/from compressed file formats: ZIP, TGZ, GZ, XZ

 - remembers the last file you read/wrote

+- unmounts drives after write

 - provides more file filters within file dialog for typical image files (.img, .bin, .sdcard)